BIISS Logo BIISS

 Policy Challenges and Global Responsibility

 Addressing climate-related human security risks requires both national and international policy responses.
-At the national level, governments must invest in climate adaptation strategies such as resilient infrastructure, disaster preparedness, and sustainable resource management.
+At the national level, governments must invest in climate adaptation strategies that strengthen resilience among vulnerable communities.
+Disaster preparedness, climate-resilient infrastructure, sustainable agriculture, and improved water management are essential for reducing climate-related vulnerabilities.

 Conclusion